DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

 ##Overview:
 We plan to create two general classes, Cell and Grid, to represent a general CA simulation.
 Cell represents a specific cell and the information tied to the cell.
 Grid represents the overall grid of cells, and will contain a two dimensional Cell array.
-There will also be two classes used for the front end: SimulationUI, which contains buttons, dropdowns, user input fields, and the pane for cells, and MainSimulation, which will create a stage, scene, grid, and launch the application.
+There will also be two classes used for the front end: view.SimulationUI, which contains buttons, dropdowns, user input fields, and the pane for cells, and MainSimulation, which will create a stage, scene, grid, and launch the application.
 Any specific CA simulation will extend the Cell class.
 Each simulation will override the update() method to enforce its own set of rules on the simulation.
 ![Overall Class Design](Overall_Design.JPG "Current Design")